 The first topic Luke Swenson asked the pair to talk about was what is next after mobile design.
 He noted an increase in business for website design on a mobile interface but what's the next big technology that will further improve user interaction?Chris Noessel is excited about future technologies and began, "I think that the Leap Motion millimeter-wave gesture recognition is going to be super promising.
 Now that we can read fingers it's going to get a lot more interesting as far as gesture recognition, and we'll be able to maybe even sort of meet sci-fi at what sci-fi has been promising for that sort of thing."Gesture based technologies sound fun and futuristic but it’s not what Noessel is most excited about.
 He is interested in eyes.
 "I am most excited about our eyes because there are two technologies that, I believe, are on the verge of breaking through, that is going to change our experience with technology.
 One is “gaze monitoring.”
 It’s been around in art for twenty years."
 He then explained the method of how it works, involving infrared LED monitors that triangulate gaze.
 As a pointer on a screen, this would be far more efficient than a mouse.
 "I think we'll be able to relate to computers a lot more when they know where we're looking, especially given that we're entering a world of multiple devices, multiple screens, and multiple touch points.
 Knowing where I'm looking is pretty critical and computers will be able to know that," said Noessel.

 There is a lot of debate over how much your website design and user experience (UX) actually matter when it comes to online conversions.
-While some people swear by elaborate, flashy designs that wow users and keep them engaged, others maintain that keeping everything minimal and clean will naturally result in better conversions.
+While some people swear by elaborate, flashy designs that wow users and keep them engaged, others maintain that keeping everything minimal and clean will naturally result in better and more optimized conversions.
 Does a minimal website design really improve website conversions?

 A minimal website naturally improves website conversions because it removes the barriers to action.
 A minimal website has only the core or essential components, reducing confusion and distraction.
 Minimal designs focus on simplicity by eliminating distractions, making messages clear and navigation easy, so visitors know where to go and what to do next.
 The main objective of minimal web design is to make the content stand out clearly without 'pushing' anything else onto users/visitors - no gratuitous animations or special effects that might distract them from actually reading your valuable content.
 Animations can be fun and engaging without being distracting.
 They can, and must have a purpose or they should be removed.
 Ask yourself, if it is adding to the clarity of your message?